FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Introduction

-Our FreeStyle framework exhibits seamless adaptability of style transfer when integrated with the existing large text-guided diffusion models, e.g., SDXL~\cite{sdxl}.
+Through strategically modulating feature maps from U-Net’s skip connections and backbone, our FreeStyle framework exhibits seamless adaptability of style transfer when integrated with the existing large text-guided diffusion models, e.g., SDXL~\cite{sdxl}.
 It is important to note that despite structural differences from the U-Net~\cite{unet} model in pre-trained diffusion models, our approach incorporates U-Net modules without introducing new parameters.
 To our knowledge, FreeStyle is the first style transfer method based on diffusion models that neither requires reference style images nor any optimization.
-We conduct a comprehensive comparison of our method with other state-of-the-art techniques, including CLIPstyler~\cite{clipstyler}, CAST~\cite{CAST}, StyTr$^2$~\cite{stytr2}, UDT2I~\cite{uncoverdis}, etc. Our contributions are summarized as follows: \begin{itemize} \item We propose a simple and effective framework based on large text-guided diffusion models, called FreeStyle, which decouples the input of content image and textual input of desired style for specific style transfer without any optimization and style reference. \item To further balance the preservation of content information and artistic consistency, we propose a novel feature fusion module designed to modulate the features of image content and the corresponding style text prompt.
+We conduct a comprehensive comparison of our method with other state-of-the-art techniques, including CLIPstyler~\cite{clipstyler}, CAST~\cite{CAST}, StyTr$^2$~\cite{stytr2}, UDT2I~\cite{uncoverdis}, etc.

-\item We conducted comprehensive experiments with a wide range of images from various artists and styles.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a simple and effective framework based on large text-guided diffusion models, called FreeStyle, which decouples the input of content image and textual input of desired style for specific style transfer without any optimization and style reference. \item To further balance the preservation of content information and artistic consistency, we propose a novel feature fusion module designed to modulate the features of image content and the corresponding style text prompt. \item We conduct comprehensive experiments with a wide range of content images and various style texts.
 The results show that the art images generated by FreeStyle exhibit accurate style expression and high-quality content-style fusion.
-Compared to state-of-the-art methods, FreeStyle demonstrates superior and more natural stylization effects. \end{itemize}
+Compared to state-of-the-art methods, FreeStyle demonstrates superior and more natural stylization effects.
+In our quantitative experiments, FreeStyle's CLIP Aesthetic Score improved by 1.4\% over others, Preference surpassed others by 32\%, and it also showed competitive performance in CLIP Score. \end{itemize}